ikmb/EagleImp-RAP/README.md

 EagleImp-RAP can only be executed under the following conditions:

-- You must be an approved researcher on an active UK Biobank project.
+- You are an approved researcher on an active UK Biobank project.

-- You must have registered for the DNAnexus to get access to the UKB Research Analysis Platform (UKB-RAP).
+- You have access to the UKB Research Analysis Platform (UKB-RAP) via DNAnexus and are registered as an analyst for that project in DNAnexus.

-- You must have the explicit permission from UK Biobank to use the UKB imputation reference panels, in particular you must have access to the the UKB reference panel files (.qref) within your own UKB-RAP project space.
+- You have permission from UK Biobank to use the UKB imputation reference panels.

+- You have access to the the UKB reference panel files (.qref) within your own UKB-RAP project space.
 (The exact mechanism - copy, link, or UKB-managed shared location - depends on UKB's policy.)

-Note that without meeting above conditions, i.e. without access to the UKB-RAP and the reference panels, phasing and imputation using EagleImp-RAP is not possible.
+Users without UKB-RAP access or without permission to use the UKB reference panels cannot run EagleImp-RAP, because the required reference data are not accessible.

 #### Required tools: